purple-world/player-services/README.md

-# microservice-architecture for UE5 game
+# System design examples for online multiplayer game.

 This is a context bounded microservice architecture for a networked game.